curl/everything-curl/usingcurl-returns.md

  44. **Not used**

  45. Interface error.
-A specified outgoing network interface could not be used. curl will typically decide outgoing network and IP address by itself but when explicitly asked to use a specific one that curl can't do, this error can occur.
+A specified outgoing network interface could not be used. curl will typically decide outgoing network and IP addresses by itself but when explicitly asked to use a specific one that curl can't use, this error can occur.

  46. **Not used**

  47. Too many redirects.
-When following HTTP redirects, libcurl hit the maximum number set by the applicatoin.
+When following HTTP redirects, libcurl hit the maximum number set by the application.
 The maximum number of redirects is unlimited by libcurl but is set to 50 by default by the curl tool.
 The limit is present to stop endless redirect loops.
 Change the limit with `--max-redirs`.

  48. Unknown option specified to libcurl.
 This could happen if you use a curl version that is out of sync with the underlying libcurl version.
 Perhaps your newer curl tries to use an option in the older libcurl that wasn't